neekware/nwx-unsub/README.md

   templateUrl: './home.component.html'
 })
 @Unsubscribable()
-export class HomeComponent { // no need to implement OnDestroy, unless needed for other clean ups customSub$: Subscription;
+// OnDestroy is not required, unless other non-subscription clean up is required export class HomeComponent {
+  customSub$: Subscription;

   constructor() {
-    // decorated class will auto clean this up this.customSub$ = interval(1000).subscribe(num => console.log(`customSub$ - ${num}`));
+    // must keep a reference to our subscription for automatic cleanup this.customSub$ = interval(1000).subscribe(num => console.log(`customSub$ - ${num}`));
   }
 }